 Mary McLeod Bethune House

 – Visiting info: On the campus of Bethune-Cookman University

-Mary McLeod Bethune was a civil rights and women’s rights activist, an educator, and a presidential adviser.
+Mary McLeod Bethune was a civil rights and women’s rights activist, educator, and presidential adviser.
 In 1904, she opened the Daytona Beach Literary and Industrial School for Training Negro Girls in Daytona Beach, Florida, which eventually merged with an all-boys school called the Cookman Institute to form the Bethune-Cookman College, one of the country’s first historically Black colleges.

 Outside of her pioneering work in education, Bethune served as an adviser to President Franklin D. Roosevelt, started the National Council of Negro Women, and led voter registration drives all around the country.
-Her home in Daytona, which she moved into in 1913, has been preserved—nothing has changed since Bethune’s death in 1955.
+Her home in Daytona Beach, which she moved into in 1913, has been preserved—nothing has changed since Bethune’s death in 1955.
 Visitors can walk through sections of the house, learning about the life story of this woman, as well as the impact she had on both gender and racial equality.